 The city's primary pension funds are New York City Employees' Retirement System, Teachers' Retirement System of The City of New York (TRS), New York City Police Pension Fund, New York City Fire Pension Fund, and the New York City Board of Education Retirement System.
 Collectively, the plans have a \$195.2 billion pension liability (71.2% funded), while the TRS has the largest single liability at \$71.6 billion (68.3% funded).
-As of June 30, 2017, the net OPEB liability (NOL) stood at \$88.4 billion.
+Preliminary figures from the New York City Comptroller's Office estimate the rate of return across the city's pension systems was 8.7% in fiscal 2018.

 New York City implemented GASB Statements No. 74, 75, 80, and 82 for fiscal year-end 2017.
-However, the adoption has resulted in the restatement of the city's fiscal 2016 government-wide financial statements to reflect a \$4.7 billion increase to the NOL.
+The adoption resulted in a restatement of the city's fiscal 2016 governmentwide financial statements to reflect a \$4.7 billion increase to the net OPEB liability (NOL).
 In addition, the single discount rate increased, fueled by the S&P Municipal Bond 20-year High Grade Rate Index.
 This resulted in a \$9.0 billion decrease in the NOL for fiscal year-end 2017; participation assumption changes accounted for the remaining \$1.9 billion decrease.
 Combined with other changes, this resulted in a net decrease to the NOL of \$6.1 billion at fiscal year-end 2017.
+As of June 30, 2017, the NOL stood at \$88.4 billion.